 Don’t be afraid to seek out medical attention if someone you know has had too much to drink.
 Remember, it is important to get help immediately.

-*This information is provided for informational/educational purposes only and should not substitute contacting a trained professional.
+Please Note: This information is provided for informational/educational purposes only and should not substitute contacting a trained professional.
 Be sure to make yourself familiar with our Medical Amnesty Policy.